 You’ve spent months planning and creating a new scheme for your living room, only for your telly to dominate the look.
 But fear not.
 We’ve come up with 10 ways to disguise your TV so that it doesn’t take over.
 Now all you’ll have to worry about is finding the remote – or wrestling it off the kids.

 One obvious way to make sure your set doesn’t play the starring role is to hide it in a cabinet.
-This New Hampshire television cupboard from The Dormy House (above) is almost guaranteed not to date thanks to its Shaker look.
-It costs from £265 depending on which of the 13 finishes you choose, and it accommodates screens up to 42in diagonally.
+This cupboard from The Dormy House (above) is almost guaranteed not to date thanks to its Shaker look.
+It costs from £265, depending on which of the 13 finishes you choose, and accommodates screens measuring up to 42in diagonally.

 If you choose to hide your set away like this, it’s a good idea to use a four-way socket bar behind the TV, inside the cupboard, so there’s only one cable leaving the unit and you don’t have to move it to unplug anything.
 Your cable hole needs to be about 5cm square to allow plugs to slot through.

 It won’t hide the TV completely, but you can at least deflect attention away from a wall-mounted flat screen by hanging it within a dramatic wall unit.
-The Felino Wall TV unit, £2,579 from Barker and Stonehouse, combines rich walnut veneer, glass shelves and integrated spotlights that can be used to highlight bold accessories, not your telly.
+This example combines rich walnut veneer, glass shelves and integrated spotlights that can be used to highlight bold accessories, not your telly.

 By choosing a piece that blends with other furniture – in this case, the dining suite around the corner – its function doesn’t scream ‘TV’.